TegaHilton/TegaHilton/README.md

 ## About Me 🚀

-I'm a passionate Engineer / Full-Stack Developer with experience in HTML,CSS,JavaScript and NodeJs.
+I'm a passionate Engineer / Frontend Developer with experience in HTML,CSS,JavaScript and React.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: Java, and TypeScript.
+- 🌱 Currently learnin: NodeJs.
-- 🔭 Working on: Weather Forecast application.
+- 🔭 Working on: Weather Forecast application,Real estate websites and Food delivery service website.
-- 🌍 Languages: JavaScript, NodeJs, React, PHP, python, Java, c.
+- 🌍 Languages: JavaScript, React.
-- 📫 How to reach me: Tegahilton@gmail.com/+2348146330337.
+- 📫 How to reach me: hiltonsmart1@gmail.com/+2348146330337.
 - ⚡ Fun fact: I love to watch movies and music.

 ## My Skills 🧠